C4UH/PDMP/README.md

 Clinical Data Repositories and Big Data Warehouses will come to know the C4UH  project as "my best friend for integration."

 Why?
-With baked in full compliance for CONNECT Open Source, Direct Project, HL7, IHE, CDA, C-CDA, CCR, and PDF/healthcare, the broader community will realize that one quick and simple method to "just integrate now" can radically reduced initial and sustaining costs.
+This C4UH "PDMP Project" incorporates CONNECT Open Source, Direct Project, HL7, IHE, CDA, C-CDA, CCR, and PDF/healthcare as built-in methods.
+We anticipate that our member community will find that one quick and simple method to "just integrate now" can radically reduced initial and sustaining costs.
 The benefit?
-Reduction or elimination of many old barriers and speed the adoption of HIE.
+Reduction or elimination of many old barriers and quick, affordable the adoption of HIE efforts by rural and white space providers, among others.

 Clearly, we are all ready, as members of the global health community, to have a few things that are simpler, easier, and less costly in creating HIE.
 C4UH hopes to provide One Good Thing